 Faculty: Tom O'Hanlon

-He has anchored news on a number of well-known New York City radio stations, including the former WNEW-AM and is a member of the team at Metro Networks/Shadow Broadcast Services where he is still regularly heard as a news anchor and traffic reporter.
-He has been heard on WABC, WOR, WBBR and other affiliated stations around the tri-state area.
+He has anchored news on a number of well-known New York City radio stations, including the former WNEW-AM and is a member of the team at Total Traffic and Weather Network and 24/7 News, which are programming divisions of I Heart Media.
+He is still regularly heard as a news anchor and traffic reporter.
+He has been heard on WABC, WOR, WBBR and other affiliated stations in the tri-state area and on national network news feeds.
 He enjoys working on-air regularly on WCBS NewsRadio 880.

 Tom O’Hanlon has been a member of the Lehman College faculty since 2001.
 He is an Associate Professor and is also producer of the award-winning TV news magazine “Inside Lehman,” which is seen on CUNY TV and BronxNet.
 His areas of specialization are broadcast journalism, radio and television programming, broadcast production, on-air performance, audience behavior, media regulations/legalities, documentary film and the effects of mass media in society.

 Last modified: Nov 20, 2015